TheNilesh/nils-keylogger/files/README.txt

 If Sender= "none" then email is not sent.
 No special setting.
 Autorun on startup are exact location based settings.
 Stored nowhere.
 Program checks existance of shortcut in Startup Folder OR registry.
 Program automatically hides Startup folder.
+Forms hidden with "Transparent form" API functions. not me.hide

 How to Build Package( Stand Alone Installation EXE )